DataMa-Solutions/docs/core_app/new/interface/homepage/homepage_header.md

 <br>

-> Discore as well the available Menu of the Header
+> Discore as well the Header of the solutions

 <center><img src="{{site.url}}/{{site.baseurl}}/core_app/new/interface/header/images/header.jpg"/></center>